 Conversely, if the stock’s earnings estimate is revised lower, then the Zacks’ rank of the stock will be low.

-Now, what does Zacks get all the stocks’ earnings estimates?
+Now, how does Zacks get all the stocks’ earnings estimates?

 It collects and analyzes the stocks’ earnings estimates from all the brokerage analysts that follow the stocks.